nrdvana/userp/doc/use-case-video-encoding.md

     userp_enc_bytearray_zerocopy_commit(enc, vframe->data_len);

-For the alternate "less-copy" design, you can ask Userp to use your buffer directly when it gets to the phase where it writes the completed block:
+For the alternate "less-copy" design, you can ask Userp to use your buffer directly when it gets to the phase where it writes the completed block.
+You then of course need to ensure the buffer pointer remains valid until after the block has been written.

     userp_enc_bytearray_using_buffer(enc, vframe->data_len, vframe->data);